Hierve el Agua Day Trip from Oaxaca: Petrified Waterfalls with Kids

 If you have 5+ days in Oaxaca, also do:

-- San Jose del Pacifico: cloud forest mountain town, 2-hour drive, full day
+- San José del Pacífico: cloud forest mountain town, two-hour drive, full day

 - Tlacolula Sunday market: massive regional market, half-day combined with Mitla

-A Lonely Planet Mexico guide has full chapters on each of these.
-Mely Martinez's cookbook will help you recreate the Oaxacan flavors you fall in love with on the trip.
+A Lonely Planet Mexico guide has full chapters on each.
+Mely Martinez's cookbook will help you recreate the Oaxacan flavors you fall in love with on the trip - tía Rosa keeps a copy at her house, which is the highest endorsement I can give a Mexican cookbook.

 The Bottom Line